Tooth Extractions

 Oral Surgery or the removal of impacted teeth is a serious surgical procedure.
 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

-Here are some simple DO’S and DON’T’S following oral surgery:
+Here are some simple DO’S and DON’T’S following tooth extraction surgery:

 Don’t spit, suck through a straw, or smoke the week following surgery